 There are several options when getting around the islands by sea.
 Firstly, you can take the local public ferry, a network introduced in 2010 connecting all the inhabited islands in the country.
 This ferry network only runs a few times a week. (http://www.roomsmaldives.com/help/ferry)

 In fact, this transport option is extremely time consuming, with the entire route one-way lasting from 06:30 to 17:00!
 Also, these ferries will not help you travel between resorts.
 To reach the respective resorts you will still need to do so by much pricier speedboats or seaplane transfers.
 Ferries are cheaper, costing between MVR2 – MVR50, but are also much slower compared to speedboats.
 Although they follow a scheduled timetable, ferries are also prone to delays due to bad weather or technical problems.

 Photo credit: http://robbreport.com

-Secondly, Dhoni charters (above) are multi-purpose sailboats that are in abundance at the harbour.
+Secondly, Dhoni charters (above) are multi-purpose sailboats that are in abundance at the harbor.
 These sailboats are available for charter to nearby islands from resorts, typically costing between MR1,000 and MVR2,000 for a day, depending on the destination, duration, and your negotiating skills.
-Dhonis are also available for charter at most resorts, however would cost more (anything from USD400 to USD800 per day).
+Dhonis are also available for charter at most resorts, however, it would cost more (anything from USD400 to USD800 per day).

 Lastly, several resorts in North Malé Atoll, South Malé Atoll, and Ari Atoll offer transfers via speedboat, which costs between USD80 to USD400 return depending on the distance.

 Taxis are another mode of transport around Male, especially with luggage in hand or when caught in a thunder storm.
-A trip usually costs a flat rate of about 20 MVR with an additional 5 MVR fee for baggage, around the island which is an area of only 5.8km2
+A trip around the island usually costs a flat rate of about 20 MVR with an additional 5 MVR fee for baggage.

 What to do: